Table of contents

 Northell experience in building crowdfunding websites

-Northell team is experienced in designing and developing crowdfunding websites.
+The Northell team is experienced in designing and developing crowdfunding websites.
 We know how to create a great solution that will meet your needs and expectations.

-Another client is IGIVit, a web app as a sort of Crowdfunding platform.
+Another client is IGIVit, a web app as a sort of crowdfunding platform.

-For IGIVit, we have completed the entire cycle of web app design, and the client was satisfied with the solution we proposed.
+For IGIVit, we completed the entire cycle of web app design, and the client was satisfied with the solution we proposed.